There are two primary things we’re focused on when it comes to our SEO agency:

 Getting the searcher’s intent right is critical.
 If you fail at this step and get it wrong, you’re going to have a difficult (if not impossible) time ranking on the first page for your target keywords.

-You can learn more about how to determine a searcher’s intent from Andy Crestodina here.
+You can learn more about how to determine search intent and user journey here.

 Collecting Competitor Data from the SERPs

 This is where things begin to get laborious and also where most members contract a virtual assistant who can manage data entry — because that’s exactly what this next step is: pure data entry.